gpuweb/gpuweb/proposals/bindless.md

  - Developers really like the `GPUResourceTable` equivalent in HLSL SM 6.6 ["Dynamic Resources"](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_DynamicResources.html).
  - It is much more efficiently implementable on the Vulkan descriptor heap extension (that's the better way that heterogeneous is exposed in Vulkan).
  - It more clearly guides developers towards having only one bindless thing in shaders, supporting multiple per shader would involve implementation acrobatics.

+#### Resource pinning/unpinning.

+A previous version of the proposal had a "usage pinning" concept for `GPUTexture` and `GPUBuffer` that added per-resource state of what usage would be allowed to be visible through a `GPUResourceTable`.
+The pinned resources where not allowed to be used in other bindful usages.

+Discussion, mostly offline and around various proposals in [this doc](https://hackmd.io/SY-tfAzUTQeohbBHBfzS4w?view) showed that pinning had major issues that were difficult to overcome without a complete rework:

+ - The pinned state was global to a resource which made WebGPU application less composable (in particular feedback from Bevy was that they have plugins that are just handed resources and wouldn't know to unpin / repin them).
+ - The original proposal had pinning only on the device timeline, but for more advanced application it would be necessary to change pinning on the queue timeline (for producing, then reading a resource in the same command buffer).
+This proved super challenging to introduce and not implementable in wgpu (Firefox's WebGPU library).
+ - The need to manually unpin and repin would make it very challenging to integrate in engines that already have their abstraction for resource tables where they just put the resource in it, and happen to have the correct memory barriers.